 Tesla Powerwall and Solar Backup In San Antonio

-When Go Solar Group first started installing they realized something was missing.
+When Go Solar Group first started installing solar, they realized something was missing.
 People who got solar weren’t getting protected against blackouts.

-Now that Go Solar Group has become a San Antonio solar company you can have a system that meets your backup needs.
+Now that Go Solar Group has become a San Antonio solar company, San Antonians can have a system that meets their backup needs.

 Residential Solar During Texas Power Outages

-Why Solar Arrays Will Turn Off
+Why Solar Arrays Turn Off During Outages

 Solar Backup’s Solution To Power Outages

-Difference Between Battery Backup And Solar Backup In San Antonio
+Battery Backup In San Antonio

-Go Solar Group realizes that each home is unique and not everyone is a good fit for battery backup.
-That is why we have different levels of solar backup for our customers.
+Go Solar Group realizes that each home is unique, and not everyone is a good fit for home batteries, which is why we have different levels of battery backup for our customers.

 Portable Backup Solar Generator

+In both of these options, customers have a choice between two different battery sizes.
 The Yeti 1400 will produce up to 1428 watts.
-The Yeti 3000 produces up to 3075 watts in a charge.
+The Yeti 3000, produces up to 3075 watts in a charge.

 Home Integration Kit (HIK)